 During late 2000 and 2001 electricity demand decreased due to concerns surrounding the electricity crisis, large increase in electricity rates (retail and wholesale) and an economic slowdown.
-The Northwest Direct Service Industry (DSI), which are mostly aluminum smelters, electricity consumption dropped from just above 2500 average megawatts in 2000 to less than 500 average megawatts in 2002.
-It is anticipated that the electricity consumption for the DSIs will remain relatively flat for the summer 2006 season.
+The Northwest Direct Service Industry (DSI), which are mostly aluminum smelters, electricity consumption dropped from just above 2,500 average megawatts in 2000 to less than 500 average megawatts in 2002.
+It is anticipated that the electricity consumption for the DSIs will be about 600 MW for the summer 2007 season.

-ASSESSMENT OF RELIABILITY AND ADEQUACY 2006 SUMMER OPERATING CONDITIONS
+ASSESSMENT OF RELIABILITY AND ADEQUACY 2007 SUMMER OPERATING CONDITIONS